Inclement Weather Policy

-All notifications concerning school closure or delayed openings will be made through the HoyAlert emergency notification system that sends notifications by email and text message.
+All notifications concerning school closure or delayed openings will be made through the HOYAlert emergency notification system that sends notifications by email and text message.
 All current students, faculty and staff are now automatically enrolled in HOYAlert.
 If you would like to update your information or opt out of HOYAlerts, you can update your profile information.

-Announcements concerning weather-related closings or delayed openings will also be posted to the Georgetown Law homepage, recorded on the main switchboard number, (202) 662-9000, and the class cancellation line (202) 662-9446, and sent via the Law Center’s e-mail system.
+Announcements concerning weather-related closings or delayed openings will also be posted to the Georgetown Law homepage.

-- Participate in an online meeting with the IST department to test you that you have the internet/data connection to support Zoom.
+- Contact firstname.lastname@example.org to set up a test Zoom session to make sure that you have the internet/data connection to support Zoom.
 We encourage faculty to do this from home so that you can simulate actual remote teaching conditions.

 When the Law Center is closed due to inclement weather, it is expected that only designated emergency employees will come to the Law Center to fulfill their responsibilities.
 Emergency employees must always report to work on time, regardless of weather conditions.
 Employees are designated as emergency employees because they are essential to the operation and maintenance of the Georgetown University Law Center when inclement weather conditions exist.
 All other members of the Law Center community – including students, staff, faculty, and visitors – are expected not to come to the Law Center, which will not be staffed to support anything other than essential life safety and snow/ice clearing functions.